The Buying Process

 Placing a reservation fee

 In order to show you are committed to purchasing and to take the property off the market a reservation fee is usually paid.
-This is paid to wither the agency or to your own lawyer.
+This is paid to either the agency or to your own lawyer.
 Reservation fees are generally non-refundable so best to try and negotiate this down as much as possible.
 2,000€ would tell me a buyer is serious but some agents ask for more.
-Your decision but look after your own interest here, 2,000€ really is enough.
+Your decision, but look after your own interest here, 2,000€ really is enough.
 A preliminary sales contract is drawn up at this point which details the price and terms and conditions of the sale.
-If you are taking a Spanish mortgage, again we STRONGLY recommend a clause is added to this contract to the effect that the deposit you are going to pay is subject to a satisfactory mortgage offer being made.
-If you cannot negotiate this point then you run a strong risk of losing a deposit should you not be able to obtain a mortgage.
 Once a reservation fee is paid you will usually have a set amount of time to pay a 10% deposit.
 It is up to you to negotiate as much time as you think you will need to transfer the money to your legal representative.

 Property checks